Remote Dipole Field Reconstruction with Dusty Galaxies

 To assess the utility of the CIB for kSZ tomography, we perform a set of simplified forecasts for the Planck satellite and for a future experiment with specifications similar to a stage-4 CMB experiment~\cite{Abazajian:2016yjj}.
 In our forecasts, we assume that the CIB can be perfectly separated from the blackbody component (the lensed primary CMB and kSZ) in each channel, as well as from other foregrounds.
 We further assume data on the full sky, gaussian beam, and white instrumental noise.
 We perform a principal component analysis to identify which modes of the CMB dipole field we can hope to reconstruct from the CIB and find that reconstruction of a linear combination (in redshift space) of the remote dipole will be possible for modes with redshift-weightings corresponding to that of the CIB integration kernel.
 Under these assumptions, we find that the remote dipole can be reconstructed with an overall signal-to-noise of order one using Planck-quality data.
-A next-generation experiment could in principle perform a mode-by-mode reconstruction of the remote dipole field on large-scales with high signal-to-noise ($>\mathcal{O}(10)$ for $\ell < 10$), and obtain an overall signal-to-noise of $\mathcal{O}(100-1000)$.
+We also perform a forecast for a next-generation experiment; for an idealistic case with no foregrounds, we find that a full-sky survey could in principle perform a mode-by-mode reconstruction of the remote dipole field on large-scales with high signal-to-noise ($>\mathcal{O}(10)$ for $\ell < 10$), and obtain an overall signal-to-noise of $\mathcal{O}(1000-10000)$.
 This strongly motivates a detailed study for specific instruments, including realistic foregrounds and systematics, which we defer to future work.